vkethana/vkethana.github.io/_posts/2025-01-05-cognateful.md

 The number of sentences in the app is limited.
 I don't speak French (yet), so sentences may contain mistakes.
 But the interface, scoring system, and sentence generation are all functional, and I think they will work at scale.
-The biggest hurdle to improving the app is increasing the amount of sentences while not comprimising on sentence quality.
+The biggest hurdle to improving the app is increasing the number of sentences while not compromising on sentence quality.

 # How I generated and scored the sentences
 ## Scoring